RTCConf/Agora-Signaling-Tutorial-Web/README.en.md

 *其他语言版本： [简体中文](README.md)*

-This repository will help you learn how to use Agora Signal SDK to realize a simple chat web application, like wechat.
+This repository will help you learn how to use Agora Signaling SDK to realize a simple chat web application, like wechat.

 With this sample app, you can:

-- Login into chat app
+- Login signaling server
 - Input another user's account and start a private chat
 - Show your chat log
 - Join group chats